This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 Semester course; 3 lecture hours.
 3 credits.
-Enrollment is restricted to students with master's-level course work in research methods and introduction to statistics; graduate standing in social work or permission of program director.
-First of a three-semester course sequence focused on concentrated study of principles of the quantitative, scientific method for knowledge building, and practice- and policy-related research.
+Enrollment is restricted to students with master's-level course work in research methods and introduction to statistics, graduate standing in social work or permission of program director.
+Focused on concentrated study of principles of the quantitative, scientific method for knowledge building, and practice- and policy-related research.
 Special emphasis on the different stages of research methods, including problem formulation, sampling, measurement, design and data collection within the context of professional values, ethics and commitment to social justice.

 SWKD 702.
 Introduction to Quantitative Data Analysis.
 4 Hours.

 Semester course; 3 lecture and 1 laboratory hours.
 4 credits.
 Enrollment is restricted to students with master's-level course work in research methods and introduction to statistics, graduate standing in social work or permission of the instructor.
 A required foundation course in a sequence focused on concentrated study of principles of quantitative scientific method for knowledge-building and research.
 Lab sessions will complement content covered in class and, primarily, involve “hands-on” application of statistical software for data analysis.
 Special emphasis on the application of descriptive and inferential statistical techniques within the context of applied social work research.

 SWKD 704.
 Introduction to Qualitative Methods.
 3 Hours.